Ryoichi2022/Practice_12/README.md

 <br>

 #### Data Collection
 We planned to work with pandas in jupyter notebook.
 For that we imported Panda Dependencies to create data frame.
-Data frames are more structured and tabular form and its more easier to process and analyze the data that way.
+Data frames are more structured and tabular form and it is easier to process and analyze the data that way.

 #### Assumptions set for Preprocessing

 * Assume that nobody would like to purchase cars that are more than 20 years old.
-* Also assume that buyers would avoid cars that have already travelled more than 200000 miles
+* Also assume that buyers would avoid cars that have already travelled more than 200,000 miles
 * Price trend: The newer the year of entry is, the higher the used car price is.
 * Clean title, gas, and automatic transmission looks like a standard.
 * Odometer of the car may affect the upper limit of the used car price.

 #### Data Exploration
 We explored the data by creating box plots and subplots.
 We were able to better visualize the large amount of data that was given in the excel spreadsheet file.
 We found that the outliers did not make much sense.
-For examnple, Oregon had an average price of car at 1.6 million and California had an average price 139,000.
+For example, Oregon had an average price of car at 1.6 million and California had an average price 139,000.
 Based on what we know about markets, California's average price should be way higher than Oregon's.
 We have found that our data also is not in one currency which could have skewed the numbers.

 #### Analysis
 We were able to analyze the data by using the boxplots to visualize the outliers.
-The actual prices and the predicted prices were shown through the scatterplot.We were using tableau to get a better understanding of the prices and regions.
+The actual prices and the predicted prices were shown through the scatterplot.
+We were using tableau to get a better understanding of the prices and regions.

 #### Preprocessing/ Cleaning Data
-We can not feed the raw data in the Machine learning model for that we worked on cleaning the data.
+We cannot feed the raw data in the Machine learning model for that we worked on cleaning the data.

 * #### Dropped Unwanted Columns
 	In the image above you can see the name of columns we dropped out of total 26 columns.
 We made this decision because the information from these columns were not required to predict price for the Used Cars.